DanielHJacobsen/markdown-cv/cv-versions/freelance/index_freelance_eng.md

 Industry: *Public Healthcare*
 <br>
 <br>
 At Capgemini, the consultant worked as a software engineer on a major booking system for the healthcare system.
-The consultant quickly grew in his role (eg Java 8 OCA certification) and worked with a variety of development tools and services – all within an established SCRUM project.
+The consultant quickly grew in his role (eg Java 8 OCA certification) and worked with a variety of development tools and -standards (e.g. HL7 FHIR) – all within an established SCRUM project.
 <br>
 <br>
 During this employment, the consultant gained an in-depth insight into what it means to work with legacy code, including the caveats and precautions that should be taken into account in order to work safely and efficiently in a 15+ year old codebase.